spicelion1802/casb-firmware/docker_install.md

-# How to install PetaLinux
+# How to install PetaLinux on Docker for Windows

 ### My Setup
 - Computer: `Device name	DESKTOP-TQ684VH`